To reserve event resources, click here.

 The main thing that the host provides is the location.
-Typically hosts also decide on a theme (if any) and make decisions about what type of food to bring.
+Typically hosts also decide on a theme (if any) and make decisions about what type of food guests are asked to bring.

 Hosts do not need to do anything for the guest list.
 Hosts are of course welcome to invite people they know.
 But we already have a list of people on your block and in your neighborhood who have signed up to attend these events.
 This could be a neighborhood-specific event, or general event open to anybody on the list.
 We can handle everything with regards to invitations, RSVPs, guest lists, etc.

 Note that we have enough cloth tablecloths to cover all rectangle and round tables.
-The round tablecloths are 107 in. or 108 in. in diameter, providing significant drop (about a foot above the floor) on our 5 ft. round tables.
+The round tablecloths are 107 inches or 108 inches in diameter, providing significant drop (about a foot above the floor) on our 5 ft. round tables.

 We look forward to hearing from you, and getting your event on the calendar.